 Our Statement of Faith

-That “All Scripture is given by inspiration of God,” by which we understand the whole book called the Bible; that is inerrant in the original writing and that its teaching and authority are absolute, supreme and final.
-That the Holy Spirit guided and the holy ben of old in all that they wrote.
+1. That “All Scripture is given by inspiration of God,” by which we understand the whole book called the Bible; that is inerrant in the original writing and that its teaching and authority are absolute, supreme and final.
+That the Holy Spirit guided the holy men of old in all that they wrote.
 2 Timothy 3:16; Deuteronomy 4:2, 2 Peter 1:21.

 2. The Godhead eternally exists in three persons – the Father, the Son and the Holy Spirit.
 These three are one God, having the same nature, attributes and perfection.
 Romans 1:20; Matthew 28:19; Deuteronomy 4:35; John 17:5.

 3. In the Personality and Deity of the Lord Jesus Christ, begotten of the Holy Spirit, born of the Virgin Mary, truly God and truly man.
 John 1:1, 14; John 10:30; Matthew 1:20; Luke 1:30-31; Philippians 2:5-7; 1 Timothy 3:16; Colossians 1:19.

 4. In the Personality and Deity of the Holy Spirit, the source and power of all acceptable worship and service, the infallible interpreter of the infallible Word, who indwells every true believer, and is ever present to testify of Christ, seeking to occupy us with Him and not with ourselves or our experiences.
 John 15:26; Acts 5:3-4; Acts 1:8; Romans 8:26-27; 1 Corinthians 2:12, 14; Romans 8:9; 1 Corinthians 3:16; 1 Corinthians 12:13; John 16:13-14.